Deer

 • products (including lures) that contain bodily fluids from cervids for any purpose, including hunting

-Note: Most jurisdictions have regulations in place governing the transport of cervid carcasses through their area.
-Contact the appropriate government agency in the jurisdictions where you intend to transport cervid carcasses to avoid inconvenience, potential seizure of game and charges.
+Most jurisdictions have rules in place governing the transport of cervid carcasses.
+Contact the jurisdictions where you intend to transport cervid carcasses to avoid inconvenience, potential seizure of game and charges.

 How hunters and the public can help